Symbols in Akha’s Clothing: Semantic and Cultural Communication

 Abstract

-This article aims to study the symbol appearing in the Akha ethnic group’s clothing that indicates the identity of the ethnic group.
+This article aims to study the symbols appearing in the Akha ethnic group’s clothing that indicate the identity of this ethnic group.
 The study area is Doi Pha Mi, Wiang Phang Kham Sub-district, Chiang Rai Province, which belongs to the Akha Ubya ethnic group.
-The results of the study on the symbols in the clothing of the Akha Ubya ethnic group in terms of cultural meaning revealed that the clothing of the Akha ethnic group is comparable to recorded history.
+The research objectives are 1) To study the symbols in the clothing of the Akha Ubya ethnic group in terms of the communication of cultural meanings; and 2) To study the existence and change of symbols in the clothing of the Akha Ubya ethnic group in the current society.
+Through a qualitative research, the results of the study reveal that the clothing of the Akha ethnic group is comparable to a historical record.
 Their stories, ways of life, and beliefs are preserved through the symbols in order to remember their own Akha history.
-For the persistence and change of the symbols in the clothing of the Akha U-Bya ethnic group in present society, it was found that the Akha people would produce their clothing into two categories: clothing with beauty but without Akha’s symbols and beliefs responding to market needs, and traditional clothing with Akha’s symbols and beliefs sewn within their families and used for Akha traditions.
+For the persistence and change of the symbols in the clothing of the Akha U-Bya ethnic group in the present society, it has been found that the Akha people produce their clothing in two categories: clothing with beauty but without Akha symbols and beliefs to meet the market’s needs, and traditional clothing with Akha symbols that indicate the people’s beliefs and that are made within their families and worn in traditional ceremonies and activities.

 References